15 projects completed to date

 The farmers who have received the pumps are able to grow two rice crops a year instead of one and grow seasonal and non-seasonal crops in addition to earning more income from loaning use of their pumps to neighboring farms.

 Empowered by Light’s Nepal efforts are doing triple duty in and around Chitwan National Park, a UNESCO World Heritage Site:

 Rangers protecting single-horned Asiatic rhinos, Bengal tigers and other endangered wildlife from poachers rely on solar panels to bring light, power and communication to an isolated ranger station deep in the forest.

-Local women — traditionally excluded from the formal economy — work with the social enterprise Empower Generation to sell low-cost solar home solutions to people living in the buffer zone that surrounds the park.
+Local women — traditionally excluded from the formal economy — sell low-cost solar home solutions to people living in the buffer zone that surrounds the park.

 Solar-powered tourist observation towers bring in money for conservation efforts and projects designed to minimize conflicts between communities living in and around the park and wildlife.